Comparison of Registration Methods

 Exam Tip: Gotchas

 The exam commonly presents a scenario and asks which registration method applies.
 Use these two questions to narrow it down: (1) Is there a federal registration?
 If no, it must be qualification.
-(2) Does the issuer meet the strict Section 302 thresholds?
+(2) Does the issuer meet the strict filing-method thresholds?
 If no, it must be coordination.
 Also remember: qualification is the ONLY method where the Administrator controls when registration becomes effective.